-International businesses are complex and often present new and exciting challenges.
-This course will provide you with the developed skills and knowledge required to succeed in business on an international stage.
-Now students who do not meet the requirements of a 12 month postgraduate course can still pursue a career in International Business, by completing an extra three months of study to bring them up to speed.
+International businesses are complex and often present new and exciting challenges, requiring employees who understand the dynamic conditions and opportunities within a global market.
+Now students who do not meet the requirements of a 12 month postgraduate course can still pursue a career in International Business, by completing an extra three months of study to bring them up to speed

 This module aims to develop the academic skills of students to a standard matched to the specialised demands expected of someone about to commence a Master s programme in a business-related field.
 The module covers a wide range of forms of academic expression, including not only academic writing but other formats such as presentation, extractive reading, a range of types of critical evaluation, and skills of wider academic argument and debate, and academic work and negotiation on a cross cultural platform.
 This module integrates with companion module studies on the Advanced Diploma, and is targeted on materials that students encounter on that companion module.